Haise777/Haise777/README.md

 - I will work on some better readme latter, alas
 - Im Haise, a beginner
-- Currently learning and sharpening my .NET skills -I'm working hard to code better and be a better programmer overall
+- Currently learning and sharpening my .NET skills
+- I'm working hard to code better and be a better programmer overall
 - that's it :)

 <!---